latranchee/espanso-gpt/README.md

 ### Text Transformations

-Type `:txt` to open the text transformation menu where you can:
+Type `:rephrase:` to open the text transformation menu where you can:

 - Rephrase text in different tones (friendly, formal, etc.)
 - Expand on ideas